 After advising Mr. Trammell of his acceptance of the rebate proposal, Mr. Craney said the deductions are not to begin until 90 days after NBC's contract becomes effective or any later date "which is the date to which you are protecting any stations that have not signified their intention to reimburse you.
-The length of time over which the deductions may be made can only be to the next negotiations of our contract with you or until the expiration of the contract (without renewals) you sign with ASCAP, whichever is the decrease in such payments dependent upon and proportionate to any increase or decrease in the BMI revenue and expense budget.
+The length of time over which the deductions may be made can only be to the next negotiations of our contract with you or until the expiration of the contract (without renewals) you sign with ASCAP, whichever is the earliest.